-Ansaldo STS has always been careful to monitor the corporate climate, which is considered one of the "thermometers" to measure the level of satisfaction of people about their work environment, as well as the professional expectations.
+Ansaldo STS has always been careful to monitor the corporate climate, which is considered one of the "thermometers" to measure the level of satisfaction of its people about their work environment, as well as their professional expectations.

-The results related to the "engagement" dimension are very satisfactory, also when they are compared with the market.
-The analysis of the date revel a strong sense of pride that people fell for the belonging to the Ansaldo STS and Finmeccanica Group.
+The results related to the "engagement" dimension are very satisfactory from a company point of view and also when compared with the market.
+The analysis of the data reveals that our people feel a strong sense of pride in belonging to Ansaldo STS and the Finmeccanica Group.

-Ansaldo STS, in cooperation with Finmeccanica, which standardised a procedure for measuring people's satisfaction within the company through the "Business Culture Project", has been able to analyse this element of the company's environment by distributing dedicated questionnaires to all employees, thus gaining the opportunity to compare their level of satisfaction and expectation with that of all the resources of the Finmeccanica Group, according to a constructive benchmarking perspective aimed at continuous improvement.
+Ansaldo STS, in cooperation with Finmeccanica, has standardized a procedure for measuring people's satisfaction within the company.
+The "Business Culture Project", has enabled this element of the company's environment to be analyzed.
+Through the distribution of dedicated questionnaires to all employees it has been possible to compare the satisfaction levels and expectations of all Finmeccanica Group employees from a constructive benchmarking perspective aimed at continuous improvement.

 The overall results were very positive: 66.0% of favourable opinions mean +4.2 percentage points compared to the previous Survey and +9.0 points compared to the average Group data.

 Satisfaction with one's job and with working in the company is at an excellent level and in line with 2008 data.

 This is also true with regard to the perception of the appreciation of one's work by managers, colleagues and clients.

 The sense of belonging to the company and to the Group is high and exceeds both the data recorded in the previous Survey and the average Group data.
 An extremely positive deviation from the average Group data is shown in all values.
 The perception of the client and of our company’s relations with the market is positive and has increased since the previous Survey.
 The perception of the survey is still very positive, both with regard to its repeated use over time, and with confidence in the fact that the company and the Finmeccanica Group will take the results into consideration and take targeted improvement actions.